lando/leia/README.md

 Leia is a parsing utility designed to take specially formatted `markdown` files as input and export `cli` driven `mocha` tests.
 It is designed primarily to:

 * Consolidate code examples and tests into a single, easy to understand and write `markdown` file
-* Write functional tests quickly in an accessible and lowest common denominator language (eg `bash`)
+* Write functional tests quickly in an accessible and lowest common denominator language (eg `sh/bash/dash` etc)
 * Pass on exit status code `0`, fail on anything else
 * Work on `posix` eg **Windows is not currently supported**
 * Keep [Lando](https://github.com/lando/lando) honest so he can be a real hero who doesn't betray his friends again